pmd/pmd-eclipse-plugin/README.md

     *   Update the changelog for the next version
     *   Update the versions
 2. Push the changes and the tag.
-The [Github Actions build](https://github.com/pmd/pmd-eclipse-plugin/actions) will then publish the new version on [bintray](https://dl.bintray.com/pmd/pmd-eclipse-plugin/) and [github releases](https://github.com/pmd/pmd-eclipse-plugin/releases)
+The [Github Actions build](https://github.com/pmd/pmd-eclipse-plugin/actions) will then publish the new version on [update site](https://github.com/pmd/pmd-eclipse-plugin-p2-site/) and [github releases](https://github.com/pmd/pmd-eclipse-plugin/releases)